 Emergency Medical Services for Children Department (EMS for Children).
 The EMSC Department coordinates virtual state Pediatric Emergency Medical Advisory Committee (PEMAC) and Pediatric Data Analysis Research Team (DART) meetings with ongoing subcommittees and a workgroup focused on protocol revisions and EMS data analysis.
 PEMAC met on May 4, 2022, with the Family Advisory Network forum in the afternoon.
 The 2022 Federal EMS Assessment was completed by 100% of the EMSOPs in Maryland between January and March 2022.
 This national survey reaches 16,000 EMS agencies across the country.
-The next in-person training for these Champions will occur May 12-13, 2022, as a preconference to EMS Care 2022 and focus on Child Fatality Review program changes, resilience for both children and clinicians, and the development of additional pediatric clinical scenarios for local training.
+The annual Pediatric EMS Champions Forum was held in person on May 12-13, 2022, as a preconference to EMS Care 2022.
+The instructor training content focused on Pediatric TOR, delivering compassionate news of the death of a child, resilience for both children and clinicians, and the development of additional pediatric clinical scenarios for local training.
 Quarterly web-based forums will continue to share educational material.